-- (1) When the Group is the lessee (continued): - (iii) Short term and low value leases
+(iii) Short term and low value leases

-The Group has elected not to recognise right-of-use assets and lease liabilities for short-term leases that have lease terms of 12 months or less and leases of low value leases, except for sublease arrangements.
+The Group has elected to not recognise right-of-use assets and lease liabilities for short-term leases that have lease terms of 12 months or less and leases of low value leases, except for sublease arrangements.
 Lease payments relating to these leases are expensed to profit or loss on a straight-line basis over the lease term.